 Jackson Hole is a popular destination for skiers, hikers and adventurers alike.
 With over 2,500 acres of skiing terrain, pristine hiking trails and big game hunting, it’s easy to see why so many people flock to Jackson Hole every year.

 But what most people don’t realize is that the altitude in Jackson Hole can be detrimental to those who aren’t acclimated to the elevation.
-If you're traveling to Jackson Hole, you'll want to be prepared for the altitude sickness.
+If you're traveling to Jackson Hole, you'll want to be prepared for altitude sickness.

 Being based out of Colorado with years of experience in high altitudes, we'll share our top tips with you.